navis-org/navis/docs/source/install.rst

   If you need that extra bit of speed, there is iGraph.
   It is written in C and therefore very fast.
-  If available, navis will try using iGraph over NetworkX. iGraph is difficult to install, though, because you have to install the C core first and then its Python bindings, ``python-igraph``.
+  If available, navis will try using iGraph over NetworkX.